Battle of Talavera: Positions on the 28th

-Battle
+Actions on the 28th

 Victor urged his superiors for a massive attack, but Joseph and Jourdan chose to peck away at the Anglo-Spanish position.
 At dawn, the guns on the Cascajal opened up, causing some loss among the British infantry formed in the open.
 Having learned the hard way about the destructive power of French artillery, Wellesley soon pulled his soldiers back into cover.

 Again, Ruffin's division attacked the Medellín.
 Each battalion was formed in a column of divisions with a width of two companies and a depth of three.
 (French battalions had recently been re-organized into six companies.)
 Each regiment's three battalions advanced side by side with only a small gap between units.
 This would make each regimental attack roughly 160 files across and nine ranks deep.
 When Ruffin's men got within effective range, the British emerged from cover in two-deep lines to overlap the French columns.
 Riddled by fire from front and flank, and with their rear six ranks unable to fire, the French columns broke and ran.

 Victor shifted Ruffin's survivors to the right against the Segurilla and supported them with one of Villatte's brigades.
 Lapisse, Sébastiani and Leval (from right to left) then launched a frontal attack against the British 1st and 4th Divisions.
 Alexander Campbell's men and the Spanish (notably the Cavalry Regiment El Rey) met Leval's attack, which went in first.
 Lapisse and Sébastiani then advanced in two lines using the same regimental columns that Ruffin had employed.
 Henry Campbell's Guards brigade (1st Division) routed the French regiments opposite them, then charged in pursuit, running into the French second line and intense artillery fire.
 The Guards and the Germans with them were routed in their turn, losing 500 men, including Major General Heinrich von Porbeck, and carried away Cameron's brigade with them.
 Seeing Guards and his centre broken, Wellesley personally brought up the 48th Foot to plug the hole caused by the dispersal of Sherbrooke's division.
 Backed by Mackenzie's brigade (3rd Division), the 48th broke the French second line's attack as the Guards rallied in the rear.
 Lapisse was mortally wounded.
 The 24th regiment of foot also took part in covering the guards and lost many men that they were only able to form 1 rank but did not receive any credits for this action after the battle because the message containing the order was lost.